MichiganDataScienceTeam/Old-Website/_posts/2016-6-5-flint-updates.md

     * Collaboration at Umich
         * I don't know what happened at the Natlie meeting.
 Waiting on #exec response.

+* Yet to be worked into draft outline
-Somewhere we should talk about the ROWE Service Line Pilot Report
+    * ROWE Service Line Pilot Report
+    * The Google grant
+    * General Google support from G-maps and NVidia

 ----